ethanalon/projects/README.md

 *This is a collection of some of my recent projects*

+### Lorcana Card Scanner and Classifier

+Lorcana is a new Trading Card Game by Disney and Ravensburger.
+Leveraging the power of OpenCV, this project enables webcam scanning for card identification.

+Presently, the project focuses on identifying cards and overlaying their names onto the webcam feed.
+However, it's poised for future enhancements.
+The inspiration stemmed from observing card scanners utilized in Magic the Gathering tournaments and livestreams.

+Users can conveniently scan their physical cards, generating larger and clearer images in a separate frame.
+Moreover, potential expansions include integrating TCGPlayer functionality to offer pricing information or aid in collection tracking.

+Made with Python, OpenCV

 ### Magic the Gathering Collection Database

 Now that there are more than 20,000 unique Magic the Gathering cards, I knew it would take time to find the best cards for my deck.